Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 \subsubsection{Predicting probabilities}

 In several situations, applied researchers are not necessarily interested in examining the estimated coefficients, but in using these estimates to generate predictions.
-For these scenarios, \code{predict} may be used to produce point estimates and credible intervals of predicted probabilities based on the estimated model.
+For these scenarios, \code{predict} may be used to produce point predictions and prediction intervals based on the estimated model.
 These predictions can be generated using either the data provided for model estimation or new, external data provided by the user.
 Continuing the running example,

 \begin{Sinput} R> predict(results.logit) \end{Sinput}